liamacox/MTGallery/README.md

 # About
 MTGallery is a simple Magic: The Gathering pack generator and card repository.
 The generator supports any set that can be found on [Scryfall](https://scryfall.com/) and generates a simple HTML report that can be easily shared with others.

+## Supported Sets
+This generator supports creating packs for the following sets:
+* Bloomburrow (blb)
+* Lorwyn Eclipsed (ecl)

+Commander sets can be configured as shown in the below configuration section.

 # Dependencies
 * PostgreSQL
-  * The program takes care of creating all of the necessary tables, however you must manually insert the JSON pull rates you want to use into the `pull_rates` table.
-This can be accomplished using the SQL command `INSERT INTO pull_rates VALUES (<set_code>, <json_data>);`.
-Some sample pull rates data can be found in [SetData](SetData).
+  * The program takes care of creating all of the necessary tables.
 * If you want to use this program, you must also change the configuration source file path in [src/MTGallery/Program.cs](src/MTGallery/Program.cs) on line #9.
 * See the below section for creating your JSON configuration file.